mebeim/aoc/2019/README.md

 Okay, we're getting pretty insane with graphs.
 Today was a very interesting puzzle, a recursive maze with portals!

-We are given yet another an 2D ASCII art maze.
+We are given yet another 2D ASCII art maze.
 Same as other days, dots `.` are empty space and hashes `#` are walls.
-As usual, moving from an empty cell to another only costs 1 step, and we can only move in fou directions (up, down, left, right).
+As usual, moving from an empty cell to another only costs 1 step, and we can only move in four directions (up, down, left, right).

-What changes now is that there are portals.
+What changes now is that there are *portals*.
 The maze is shaped like a donut (well, a rectangular donut), and on each of the two sides (internal and external) we have two-letter labels.
 Each dot `.` near a label is a portal (there is only one dot near each label).
 Each portal appears two times: one on